 Data Engineer is responsible for laying the foundations for the acquisition, storage, transformation, and management of data in an organization.
 Data Engineer in charge of developing and maintaining the database architecture and data processing systems.
 This infrastructure is key to ensure that the development of high-level data applications, such as data visualization, and the deployment of machine learning models is carried out in a seamless, secure, and effective way.

-I am a certified DataCamp Data Analyst Associate.
-As a Data Analyst Associate I can demonstrate that I have the knowledge, skills, and abilities to succeed at the entry level in this role.
+I am a certified DataCamp Data Engineer Associate.
+As a Data Engineer Associate I can demonstrate that I have the knowledge, skills, and abilities to succeed at the entry level in this role.
 The competency domains assessed included, but were not limited to:

 As a Data Engineer I can: